plinkr/tools.plocate.search/README.md

 - **plocate:** plocate is a `locate` based on posting lists, completely replacing `mlocate` with a much faster (and smaller) index.
 - **updatedb:** Utility to update the database used by `plocate`.
-- **LibreELEC:** Built on LibreELEC 12.0.0 and depends on the `udev` rules at `/storage/.config/udev.rules.d/95-udevil-mount.rules` to index newly connected devices.
+- **LibreELEC:** Built for LibreELEC 12.0.1 and depends on the `udev` rules at `/storage/.config/udev.rules.d/95-udevil-mount.rules` to index newly connected devices.

+## Binaries Release

+The `plocate` and `updatedb` binaries (version `1.2.23`) are now compiled automatically by GitHub Actions for both **x86_64** and **aarch64** architectures.
+You can inspect the compilation workflow in [.github/workflows/build-and-release.yml](https://github.com/plinkr/tools.plocate.search/blob/main/.github/workflows/build-and-release.ymlhttps://github.com/plinkr/tools.plocate.search/blob/main/.github/workflows/build-and-release.yml) to see how the source is fetched, patched, built, and packaged into a release on every new version tag push.

-Provided in this repo on the releases section are the binaries of `plocate` and `updatedb` version `1.1.22`, compiled for `aarch64` and `x86_64`, and tested on a Raspberry Pi 4 and a virtual machine running on a Linux box.
-These binaries are compatible with **LibreELEC 12.0.0**.
+These binaries are compatible with **LibreELEC 12.0.1** and have been tested on a Raspberry Pi 4 (aarch64) and a virtual machine running on a Linux box (x86_64).

 ## Contributing